nus-cs2103-AY2223S1/tp/docs/UserGuide.md

         2. `Day-of-Week 0000-2359`
     - End time must be after the start time.
     - If the Day-of-Week is today, executing `edit INDEX dt/Day-of-Week 0000-2359` will set the date to today only if the start time of the class is later than the current time.
-Else, the date will be set to 1 week later.
+Else, the date will be set to the specified Day-of-Week in the following week.
     - Examples: `2022-10-09 1100-1230`, `MON 1100-1230`, `Mon 1100-1230`
     - Invalid inputs: `2022-10-9 1100-1230`, `2022-10-09 1100-1000`